What is the best CPAP alternative?

 - Claustrophobia or feeling of suffocation

-- Noise from the machine or airflow
+- Noise — the machine or the airflow

-- Difficulty exhaling against positive pressure
+- Difficulty exhaling against the positive pressure

 - Dry mouth or nasal congestion